-Are you dreaming of a backyard orchard or food forest but think that because you’re in Zone 2 or Zone 3 you’re restricted to crab apples?
+Are you dreaming of a backyard orchard or food forest but think you’re restricted to crab apples because you’re in Zone 2 or Zone 3?
 Absolutely not!
-There are 28 hardy perennial fruits you can grow that are perfect for a cold climate and short growing season.
+You can grow 28 hardy perennial fruits perfect for a cold climate and short growing season.
 I’ve done my best to suggest some better varieties when possible.

 HARDY FRUIT GROWING TIPS